VauntDev/glhf/README.md

 GLHF is a simple library that abstracts common http patterns while aiming to not prevent more complex use cases.

+### Options

+GLHF uses an options pattern.
+Options can be passed directly into the Http Method functions.

+i.e `glhf.Get(myhandler, WithDefaultContentType("application/proto"))`

+- WithDefaultContentType: set the default contentType that should be used.
+- WithVerbose: enables verbose error responses, useful for developers that are running into error reading/writing http objects.

+More options will be added over time, check the godocs for future options.

 ### Marshaling

 Request and Response marshaling is handled in glfh by utilizing the following HTTP headers